 Clougherty, Dennis Paul; Professor, Department of Physics; PHD, Massachusetts Institute of Technology

-Del Maestro, Adrian G.; Assistant Professor, Department of Physics; PHD, Harvard University
+Del Maestro, Adrian G.; Adjunct Professor, Department of Physics; PHD, Harvard University

 Furis, Madalina Ioana; Associate Professor, Department of Physics; PHD, University of Buffalo